Smṛti

-The IAST literature is a corpus of varied texts that includes: the six Vedāṅgas (the auxiliary sciences in the Vedas), the epics (the Mahābhārata and Rāmāyaṇa), the Dharmasūtras and Dharmaśāstras (or Smritiśāstras), the Arthasaśāstras, the Purāṇas, the kāvya or poetical literature, extensive Bhashyas (reviews and commentaries on IAST and non-IAST texts), and numerous nibandhas (digests) covering politics, ethics (nītiśāstras), culture, arts and society.
+The IAST literature is a corpus of varied texts that includes: the six Vedāṅgas (the auxiliary sciences in the Vedas), the epics (the Mahābhārata and Rāmāyaṇa), the Dharmasūtras and Dharmaśāstras (or Smritiśāstras), the Arthasaśāstras, the Purāṇas, the kāvya or poetical literature, extensive Bhashyas (reviews and commentaries on IAST and non-IAST texts), and numerous nibandhas (digests) covering politics, ethics (nītiśāstras), culture, arts, and society.

 Each IAST text exists in many versions, with many different readings.
-IAST works were considered fluid and freely rewritten by anyone in ancient and medieval Hindu tradition.
+IAST works were considered fluid and were freely rewritten by anyone in the ancient and medieval Hindu traditions.

 Etymology

 ' is a Sanskrit word, from the root √smṛ (स्मृ), which means the act of remembering.
-The word is found in ancient Vaidika literature, such as in section 7.13 of the Chandogya Upanishad.
-In later and modern scholarly usage, the term refers to tradition, memory, as well as a vast post-Vedic canon of "tradition that is remembered".
+The word is found in ancient Vedic literature, such as in section 7.13 of the Chandogya Upanishad.
+In later and modern scholarly usage, the term refers to tradition, memory, and a vast post-Vedic canon of "tradition that is remembered".
 David Brick states that the original meaning of smriti was simply tradition, and not texts.